Idukki

 The fastest way to look unhireable is to send a brand a link to your profile and hope.
 The fastest way to look professional is to hand them a packaged offer: a one-video rate, a three-video bundle, the formats you shoot (reaction hook, unboxing, demo, testimonial), turnaround time, and what rights are included.
 The brand’s job becomes "pick one", which is a job they’ll actually do.

-The thing brands check before they pay
+What do brands check before they pay you?

 Here’s the part most guides skip.
 Before a brand sends money, the careful ones screen your audience for authenticity.
 They look at your engagement rate against your tier, your comment quality, and whether your follower count grew smoothly or in suspicious spikes.
 If it looks like you bought followers, even followers you bought years ago as a teenager, the deal evaporates and you never hear why.

 So keep your accounts clean and be ready to prove it.
 Have a screenshot of your real analytics ready: audience country, age and gender, and recent reach.
 Offering that before they ask is one of the strongest trust signals you can send.
 You can even run yourself through a free authenticity check first, so you know what a brand will see.
+The same screening logic is laid out from the buyer side in how to vet creators for fake followers and engagement, which is worth reading as the test you are about to be marked against.

-“The creators who get rehired aren’t the ones with the biggest audience.
-They’re the ones a brand never has to worry about.”
+The creators who get rehired aren’t the ones with the biggest audience.
+They’re the ones a brand never has to worry about.

 Niche down until you’re the obvious choice